stakach/crystal-kernel/README.md

 brew install gdb
 ```

-Download the [UEFI BIOS](https://www.kraxel.org/repos/jenkins/edk2/), extract using something like 7zip to get the OVMF-pure-efi.fd
+Download the [UEFI BIOS](https://www.kraxel.org/repos/jenkins/edk2/), extract using something like 7zip to get

+* OVMF-pure-efi.fd for x64
+* QEMU_EFI-pflash.raw for aarch64

 ### Running the kernel using QEMU